How do I Become a Pediatric Oncology Nurse?

 After completing your nursing program, you have two options for pursuing a career as a pediatric oncology nurse.
 The first requires you to work in a children’s hospital or cancer center that focuses on children.
 You will receive on-the-job training in caring for oncology patients in this manner.

 In some cases, continuing education courses may be required in order to work as a pediatric oncology nurse.
 The duration of these courses will vary depending on your location.
 Some of your training may take place as an intern or apprentice, or during your first year or so as a hospital nurse.
-You can advance your career getting a master’s degree to become a nurse practitioner, attending seminars to stay up to date on pediatric care advances, and reading literature in your field.
+You can advance your career by getting a master’s degree to become a nurse practitioner, attending seminars to stay up to date on pediatric care advances, and reading literature in your field.

 Special requirements for becoming a pediatric oncology nurse may exist in some areas, so check with a student advisor before starting your training.
 Discuss your long-term career objectives and make sure you understand what you’ll need to do to achieve them.
 This will also make your education go more smoothly, as you may be able to take relevant classes from the start to reduce the amount of time you spend in school later.